preetecool/todosRN/README.md

 # todosRN

-Simple To-Do's app built with React Native using EXPO CLI.
+Simple To-Do's app built in React Native using EXPO CLI.

 To test app: